Free, Prior, Informed ConSent

 FPIC was developed, and is most commonly used, to assist Indigenous peoples in claiming their rights to self-determination, consultation, and participation in decisions impacting their lands or territories and other resources.
 Specifically, FPIC is engaged for resource development projects, such as dams, mines, logging and other large extraction and infrastructure projects.
 Essentially, FPIC means that governments, corporations and others must respect Indigenous peoples’ rights to self-determination and self-government, as well as the rights to participate effectively and comprehensively in decisions that may affect their lands, property, cultures or environments.

 But what does FPIC concretely imply?
-In this “simple [blog] post”, Indigenous Resource Lawyer Merle Alexander offers the following definitions:
+In this “simple [blog] post(link is external)”, Indigenous Resource Lawyer Merle Alexander offers the following definitions:

 While they are most commonly associated with land and resource development project, the principles of FPIC are equally relevant to research collaborations.
 In the case of research, the ‘resources’ being extracted are simply different; rather than being marketable commodities, they are intellectual, cultural, or even spiritual in nature.